xTheFreeZe/wiki.marwin/FAQ.md

 # Is there garbage collection?

-Yes, by default V uses a GC.
-You can disable it and manage memory manually with `-nogc` or use an experimental autofree via `-autofree`. vlang.io/docs#memory-management
+Yes, by default V uses the Boehm GC (garbage collector) from https://github.com/ivmai/bdwgc .
+You can disable it, and manage memory manually by passing the compile option `-gc none` .
+You can also use the experimental autofree mechanism, by passing `-autofree`.
+See also vlang.io/docs#memory-management .

 # Is there a package manager?